VikrantTufani1999/VikrantTufani1999/README.md

 ## 🧐About me

-My name is Vikrant Kumar Tufani.
-I’m a CSE graduate from the University of Petroleum and Energy Studies.
-I'm passionate about giving back to the community and my goal is to pursue this passion within the field of software engineering.
+Hi, I am Vikrant Kumar Tufani and I’m a CSE graduate from the University of Petroleum and Energy Studies, Dehradun.
+I am mainly skilled in java, springboot, MySQL, React and javascript.
+I'm passionate about contributing to the developer community and like to explore open source sometimes.
+In my freetime, I watch content on new topics, listen to music, read blogs and stay updated about world affairs.
+My goal is to remain focused on what I do and be good at it.
-I am skilled in java along with the springboot microservices.
-Moreover, I come with hands-on experience in working with React.
-In my freetime, I like to explore new channels and engage in diverse activities and stay updated about the ongoing around the world.

 <!--## ⚡Skills :desktop_computer: :keyboard: